₹198.00

 Ans 5.

-- Elaborate on the chief constituents of Mutual Funds in India.
+Q6.
+Elaborate on the role of various parties associated with the Mutual Funds in India.

 Ans 6.